jurihock/visualapplets.py/README.md

 The main idea of the `visualapplets.py` project is to introduce an additional scripting abstraction and to script the creation of TCL scripts via Python.

-Huh, to script the script?
+Huh, to script a script?
 Too much meta?
 Let us study an example...

 ## Example